 Murders were conducted in secret and in public by white men.
 The blacks were harassed and abused, physically and verbally.
 These violent acts became a part of their life.

-Signs were put up to separate facilities saying “whites only” and “coloured” or “Negroes” appearing on parks, toilets, waiting rooms, theatres, and water fountains.
+Signs were put up to separate facilities saying “whites only” and “colored” or “Negroes” appearing on parks, toilets, waiting rooms, theatres, and water fountains.